Ford Corcel: Corcel I

 The first year of production of the Brazilian Ford Corcel was 1968, when it debuted as a four-door sedan at São Paulo.
 It was originally equipped with the 1289 cc 68 hp water-cooled overhead-valve "Cléon" engine picked directly from the Renault 12, albeit with a slightly lower compression ratio of 8:1 to allow it to run on 70 octane gasoline.
 A coupé was added in 1969 to target the second-car market, quickly becoming the fastest-selling version, followed by a three-door station wagon version called "Belina" in March 1970.

 The early Corcels had severe quality issues and sales suffered accordingly, but after Ford do Brasil received a new head (Joseph W. O'Neill) in 1970 the decision was made to ameliorate the situation.
 In Brazil's first automotive recall, 65,000 owners were contacted and free repairs were made available; the Corcel once again became Ford's biggest selling model in 1971.
 In 1971 two new models appeared, with the L (for "Luxo") and the more powerful GT version added.
 The GT benefitted from a twin-barrel carburettor ("1300-C") and offered 80 hp and could reach 141 km/h rather than the 135 km/h of the regular versions.
 Each passing year running styling changes were made, borrowing several details from the Ford Maverick, and becoming more and more like a pony car in appearance.
 The GT was updated in the form of new decals every year, and eventually also got a larger, more powerful engine.

 Facelift 1973

 The facelifted Corcel I (sometimes called the "Mark 1½") arrived in 1973 and had a more aggressive look compared to the more conservative 1968 version.
 Some of the L and all GT versions were also equipped with a new, bored out 1.4-litre (1372 cc) version of the existing engine.
 Claimed power for the regular Corcel was 75 hp (SAE gross), with 85 hp on tap at 5400 rpm from the "XP" engine used in the GT, with its double-barrel carburettor.
-For SAE net, these figures became 72 hp and 77 hp.
+With the later SAE net ratings, these figures became 72 hp and 77 hp.